AMada-Chf/-ideas/Project2_ML_Classification/README.md

 - fixed printing errors
 decided to use another ML model more appropriate for datasets with high dimensionality and numerous observations called LIGHTGBM, the performance improved slightly.

+**FINAL CONSIDERATIONS FROM CLASSIFICATION REPORT UPLOADED "final_Considerations_Crimini_6"**

+**Classification Report Overview**
+**Precision**: Proportion of true positives among predicted positives.
+Measures accuracy of positive predictions.
+**Recall**: Proportion of true positives captured among actual positives.
+Measures ability to find all positives.
+**F1-score**: Harmonic mean of precision and recall.
+Useful for balance between precision and recall.
+**Support**: Number of actual occurrences of each class in the test set.

+the unique class well predicted is MVT ( Motor Vehicle Theft )

+**MVT**

+- Precision: 0.80 – 80% of predicted MVT cases are correct.
+- Recall: 0.99 – 99% of actual MVT cases were correctly identified.
+- F1-score: 0.89 – Strong performance in balancing precision and recall.

+**Other theft**

+- Model captures a good number of theft cases ( high recall ) but precision is moderate

+the Others classes have poor performance , likely due to low support and Class imbalance issues.

+[I was aware of the classes not being well balanced and I tried with some OVer Sampling methods but they were very heavy from a computational point of view and it crashed during execution, so I opted to change the model from Logistic Regression to one like LightGBM which was better suited for my type of dataset but without obtaining great results ]